 The other day, Andrew Torba was scheduled to appear on the Tucker Carlson show so I figured out how to find it off the underground TV system.
-I no longer have a TV subscription, so I have to rely on the dark web for this stuff.
+I no longer have a TV subscription, so I have to rely on the web for this stuff.
 Cord cutters can say what they like about services like Kodi, but it is a hassle compared to regular cable.
 So much so, in fact, that I rarely watch television.
-Instead I download movies and TV shows and binge watch when the spirit moves me.
-I watched Deadwood last month, for example.
+Instead, I download movies and TV shows and binge watch when the spirit moves me.

 Anyway, I found a stream and tuned in to the show.
 I did not know when Torba’s segment was scheduled so I had to sit through the whole thing.
-Watching Tucker interview some old guy, who looked vaguely familiar, I felt like I had gone back in time.
+Watching Tucker interview some old guy, I felt like I had gone back in time.
 I have not watched these shows in a long time.
 I get my news on-line.
 I skip the Blue Team – Red Team hooting that makes up political banter in the mainstream press.
 In fact, I barely notice most of what passes for current events discussion.
-I just don’t care that much.

-The Torba piece was short and I got the sense that Tucker Carlson spends little time on-line.
-The things Torba said about Twitter and FaceBorg zapping bad-think on a daily basis were obviously news to Tucker.
+The Torba piece was short.
+Carlson spends little time on-line.
+The things Torba said about intent platforms censuring people was obviously news to Tucker.
 He was genuinely surprised when Torba explained the realities of who controls the internet and the power they have over speech.
 The reason for this is no one in the mass media understands any of this stuff.
 They live in the media bubble and the sorts of things we experience on-line are alien to them.

 This is not a new phenomenon.
-Back in the olden thymes when people were coming home every night to a dozen CD’s in the mail from ISP’s offering a free month of internet, the mass media was unaware the internet existed.
+Back in the old days when people were coming home every night to a dozen CD’s in the mail from ISP’s offering a free month of internet, the mass media was unaware the internet existed.
 I recall laughing myself silly one night, watching a couple of airheads on the local news in Boston, talk about “the mysterious underworld of the internet” as if it was the back room at Rick’s Cafe.
 They carried on like the internet was an opium den.
-The astonished look on their faces was priceless.

-It is another example of the gulf between the people in the mass media and the public.
-We are at the point now where most everyone under the age of 50 is getting their news and information from on-line sources.
-The median age for the TV chat shows is mid-60’s and the age for traditional print publications like magazines and journals is 70.
+It is another example of the great divide.
+We are at the point now where most everyone under the age of fifty is getting their information from on-line sources.
+The median age for the TV chat shows is mid-60’s and the age for traditional print publications like magazines and journals is seventy.
 The people working the chat show circuit are people who came into the business from newspapers and political magazines.
 Even the young people on TV are living in the old mindset.

-That’s the thing.
 When you consume news on-line, you scan the high points until you land on something of interest.
-On a daily basis, I visit maybe fifty sites.
-I don’t read every word of those sites.
+On a daily basis, I visit maybe ten sites.
+I do not read every word.
 Often, I just skim and move on.
-Social media provides a feed to skim what others are skimming.
+Social media provides a feed to skim the news.
 Information about the world is now a stream and you can dip your cup into as you see fit.
 Since you can absorb vastly more information by reading, the on-line experience is more informative and more customized to your interests.

-News consumption in the information age, for most people now, is on-demand.
+News consumption in the information age is on-demand.
 You take what you want, when you want it, at the speed you want.
 The old model was an on-supply model.
 You got what they gave you, on their schedule and their pace.
 Sitting there watching Tucker and his guests plod through each segment was painful.
 I no longer have patience for the banter and mugging that is traditional television.
-I just want the facts and don’t have any interest in their attempts to color it with their personal touch.
+I just want the facts and do not have any interest in their attempts to color it with their personal touch.

 The only question today is the impact of the speed and volume.
 Fake News delivered by town crier can be mulled over and debated.
 Propaganda posing as news in the daily paper only comes in once a day.
 For people glued to their computers and mobile devices, being immersed in a solution of fake news, agit-prop and craven nonsense is a fact of life that is new to our age.
 Maybe it cancels itself out and all of it becomes background noise or maybe is erodes public trust and begins to set off panics.
 Or something else.